Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/progress_report.md

 # Discourse Analysis of the Australian Radio Talkback Corpus

+## 12/10/17
+Today I removed the analysis from process-art-corpus.ipynb, so now process-art-corpus.ipynb creates data frames and the analysis can be found in analysis.ipynb.
+I also did a Caller Gender Analysis instead of a Presenter Gender Analysis because the number of
+Males and Females is more equally matched for Callers.

+Finally, I added a Table of Contents to process-art-corpus.ipynb.

+Next time I work on this project, I will futher work on analysis.ipynb, add a table of contents, and begin final_report.md.

 ## 12/07/17
 I discovered that I was only looking at the first 10 files when creating art_list.
 I solved this issue but had to fix many transcription errors before my code would fully run again.
 I also discovered more transcription errors